clarklindev/nodejs-maximilianschwarzmuller-nodejs-the-complete-guide-frontend/README.md

 - you can choose between using custom hooks or context/state management like redux.
 - i initially went with auth context but im switching to custom hooks because it seems cleaner

+### note with regards to tokens when in incognito

+- if you are in incognito mode, the problem is that the browser doesnt store cookies OR store to localstorage. this is a problem as testing tokens after being logged in (and then closing the browser) would actually delete all stored content.